Kurt Abrahams

-Kurt Abrahams (born 30 December 1996) is a South African professional soccer player who plays as a forward.
+Kurt Chad Abrahams (born 30 December 1996) is a South African professional soccer player who plays as a forward for Belgian club Beveren.

 Early life

 Born in South Africa, Abrahams grew up in Lavender Hill in the Cape Flats of Cape Town.

 Club career

 Sint-Truidense

-Abrahams attended trials with several local clubs in the Cape Town region but was rejected as coaches believed he was too short.
+Abrahams attended trials with several local clubs in the Cape Town region but were rejected as coaches believed he was too short.
 He attended a trial with Cape Town United after seeing an advert in a local newspaper at Wynberg Military Camp.
 The youth team was run by Colin Gie, a noted youth coach in the area, who worked with Abrahams for several years before arranging a trial with Belgian side Sint-Truidense VV when Abrahams was 18.
 Arriving in July 2015, the club extended the trial period before signing Abrahams on a three-year deal with a two-year extension option for the club.

 After progressing through the club's youth system, Abrahams made his senior debut on 1 April 2017 as a substitute in place of Roman Bezus during a 1–0 victory over Waasland-Beveren in a UEFA Europa League playoff match.
 On 17 May, Abrahams scored his first senior goals after netting a hat-trick during a 7–0 victory over K.V.
 Mechelen.
-Having started the match as a substitute, he entered the game in the second half and scored all three goals in an 18-minute period.
+Having started the match as a substitute, he entered the game in the second half and scored all three goals in 8 minutes.
 His performances resulted in the club offering him a three-year contract extension.
 The following season, Abrahams' involvement in the first team was limited; he made only seven league appearances for the side.